What Are 2D Shapes And Which 2D Shapes Should Kids Learn At Primary School?

 To browse our entire collection of free and premium maths resources for teachers and parents, register to join the Third Space Learning Maths Hub.
 It's quick, easy and free!
 (Please use Google Chrome to access the Maths Hub)

-In primary school, your child will learn about the following polygons, regular and irregular shapes.
+In primary school, children will learn about the following 2d shapes: polygons, regular and irregular shapes.

 What are the properties of 2D shapes?